vivaansinghvi07/database-operations/README.md

 ## Usage

-To use this repository, assuming you have access to the ARM database, simply clone it into an SSH repository, using:
+To use this repository, assuming you have access to the ARM database, simply clone it into an SSH tunnel, using:

 ```
 git clone git@github.com:vivaansinghvi07/database-operations.git
 ```

-Then, navigate to `database/` and create a `conf.ini` file with your credentials to each database.
+Then, open the directory containing the repository and navigate to `database/` and create a `conf.ini` file with your credentials to each database.
 Now, you should be able to use any of the scripts.